Intradiem CEO Names the Age-old Customer Service Problem That’s Gotten Worse as Agents WFH

 “Often times data people are digging into analytics and generating insights from that data,” he said.
 “The problem is it is so difficult for those CX teams to operationalize their insights.
 That’s where we want to help them figure out the next steps.”

 Intradiem provides Intelligent Automation solutions that help customer service teams boost productivity, enhance employee engagement, and improve the end-customer experience.
-Patented AI-powered technology processes the massive quantity of data generated by contact centers and back offices and takes immediate action to support both in-center and remote teams.
-Customers can count on a guaranteed return on their investment, with a 2X payback typical in the first year and 3-5X in subsequent years.
-Each year Intradiem powers more than one billion automated actions and helps customers save more than $100 million.
+Our patented AI-powered technology processes the massive quantity of data generated by contact centers and back offices and takes immediate action to support both in-center and remote teams.
+Customers can count on an investment return of at least 2X in the first year and a 3-5X payback in subsequent years.
+This year, Intradiem’s customers will save more than $150 million.